liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

 With the addition of CMake support, the installation of the SUNDIALS package on almost any platform was greatly simplified.
-However, if for whatever reason, neither of the two procedures described above is convenient (for example for users who prefer to own the build process or otherwise incorporate SUNDIALS or one of its solvers in a larger project with its own build system), we provide a few directions for a completely manual installation.
+However, if for whatever reason, the procedure described above is inconvenient (for example for users who prefer to own the build process or otherwise incorporate SUNDIALS or one of its solvers in a larger project with its own build system), we provide a few directions for a completely manual installation.